HB 1499-FN - AS AMENDED BY THE SENATE

 METHODOLOGY:

-This bill expands the grounds for eviction to include use of another person’s personal identification to obtain or maintain a tenancy, certain criminal convictions within specified timeframes, including improper entry under federal law and other felony level offenses, and convictions requiring registration as a sexual offender or offender against children, subject to certain limitations.
+This bill expands the grounds for eviction to include use of another person’s personal identification to obtain or maintain a tenancy, convictions for improper entry under federal law within specified timeframes, and convictions requiring registration as a sexual offender or offender against children, subject to certain limitations.
+The bill also prohibits eviction based on convictions disclosed in writing by the tenant or occupant prior to the tenancy or disclosed through a criminal background check conducted by the landlord prior to the tenancy.
+The effective date of this bill is January 1, 2027.

 The Judicial Branch states the bill would require modification of its case management system, updates to training materials and forms, and would increase the number of eviction cases filed statewide.
 The Branch notes that in 2024 there were 5,736 landlord-tenant cases filed, most of which were eviction actions, and that expanding eligibility for eviction will increase caseloads by an indeterminable amount.
 To the extent eviction filings increase, the Branch anticipates a need for at least one additional judge and several court operations specialists.
-Because the total increase in filings and their distribution across Circuit Court District Divisions cannot be precisely determined, the Branch estimates increased General Fund expenditures of an indeterminable amount of more than $500,000 and less than $1,000,000 per year.
+Because the total increase in filings and their distribution across Circuit Court District Divisions cannot be precisely determined, the Branch estimates increased General Fund expenditures of an indeterminable amount between $200,000 and $700,000 per year starting in FY 2028 and an estimated amount equal to half of the expenditures in FY 2027, due to a January 1, 2027 effective date.

 The Judicial Branch also anticipates increased filing fee revenue from additional landlord-tenant filings.
-At the current filing fee of $150, the Branch estimates General Fund revenue will increase by an indeterminable amount of more than $10,000 and less than $100,000 annually.
+At the current filing fee of $150, the Branch estimates General Fund revenue will increase by an indeterminable amount of more than $10,000 and less than $100,000 annually starting in FY 2028 with an indeterminable amount in FY 2027.

 AGENCIES CONTACTED: